Gray, Northern Territory

 Gray is an inner-city suburb of Palmerston.
 It is 23 km southeast of the Darwin CBD.
+It is located on the traditional Country and waterways of the Larrakia people.

 Its local government area is the City of Palmerston, and it is bounded to the north and west by Temple Terrace, to the east is Chung Wah Terrace, and to the south and east is Emery Avenue.

-Gray is named after William Henry Gray who was born in London in 1808 and who after becoming interested in the scheme of colonising South Australia in 1834.
+Gray is named after William Henry Gray who was born in London in 1808 arriving in Adelaide in 1836, following an interest in the scheme of colonising South Australia in 1834.
+He came to Palmerston in 1870, acquiring land not long after its founding.